menu

 Pie Town real estate is some of the most expensive in New Mexico, although Pie Town house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Pie Town is generally considered to be a blue-collar town.
-41.03% of the Pie Town workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Pie Town, you'll notice that it is more blue-collar than most other communities in America.
+41.03% of Pie Town’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Pie Town is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Pie Town who work in office and administrative support (58.97%), sales jobs (0.00%), and personal care services (0.00%).

 One of the benefits of Pie Town is that there is very little traffic.
 The average commute to work is 0.00 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.